contrarian-computing/pinky-8/README.md

 Note: The following refers to the Rev A board tag.

 ## Overview
-* Features WDC's updated version of the venerable 6502 8-bit microprocessor at speeds up to 5Mhz
+* Uses WDC's updated version of the venerable 6502 8-bit microprocessor for authentic retrocomputing
-* 16K of addressable SRAM
+* 32K of addressable SRAM
-* 128K of Flash ROM in jumper-selected, 32K banks
+* 128K of Flash ROM in jumper-selected, 16K banks
 * W65C22S Versatile Interface Adapter supplying 2 x 8-bit bi-directional GPIOs with control lines
 * Power-on reset as well as manual reset via push button
+* NMI button facilitates debugging and custom functionality
 * USB-B receptacle for 5V power, works with any well-regulated phone charger
-* Compact 91x68mm (approx 3.5x2.6") form-factor
+* Compact 3.5" x 2.8" form-factor
+* Uses only through-hole components for easy hand assembly
 * Two-sided PCB and minimal componentry make for extremely affordable retrocomputing

 ## Design Approach